-Consecutive SCAD cases and healthy volunteers (HV) were recruited to the UK Spontaneous Coronary Artery Dissection (UKSCAD) Study (ISRCTN42661582).
-Patients with SCAD are recruited from across the UK by self-referral, primary care physician referral, and referral from the clinical team at the index presenting hospital.
+Coronary Artery Dissection (UKSCAD) Study (ISRCTN42661582).
+Patients with SCAD are recruited from across the UK by self-referral, primary care physician referral and referral from the clinical team at the index presenting hospital.
 HV were defined as individuals aged 18 and above who have never been diagnosed with any chronic condition and do not take any regular medications (except for hormonal contraception).
 All participants provided fully informed signed consent.
-The protocol was approved by the UK Health Research Authority (14/EM/0056).
+The protocol was approved by the UK Health Research Authority

-A visual summary of the study design and different study populations/ groups is shown in Supplementary material online, Figure S1.
+A visual summary of the study design and different study populations/groups is shown in Supplementary Figure 1.

-2.2 Patient characteristics
+Patient characteristics